 indicator LEDs are present on the body.
 A slide switch, next to the speed

 dial, can be activated to read the current status of the battery and the

 The Minox LX was produced from 1978 to 1995 and a special version of it,

 the Minox TLX,

-long-lived Minox subminiature camera.
-In total, approx. 42000 units were
+longest lived Minox subminiature camera.
+In total, approx. 42,000

 At the upper side of the camera are two dials.
 When holding the camera as

 indicated in the image below, the leftmost dial is used to set the shutter